 The different materials that are used for stone kitchen countertops all have the reputation of being resistant and durable.
 However, this does not mean that some efforts are not required for their maintenance.
 Since cleaning and maintenance methods vary from one material to the other, here are a few tips to apply in order to make sure that your stone countertop stays in tip-top shape for a long time:

 Slate is known for being water-resistant and easy to clean.
-In general, a humid cloth will be efficient in removing dirt.
+In general, a humid cloth will be effective in removing dirt.
 For stubborn stains, a mix of water and soap will be effective.

 Once a year, think about applying a layer of linseed oil on the surface of the slate countertop in order to protect it and showcase its beauty.

-For deep stains and scratches, small grained sandpaper can be very useful.
+For deep stains and scratches, small-grained sandpaper can be very useful.
 However, the scrubbing must be done softly.
-Sometimes, after a few years, a deeper sanding may be necessary in order to give the marble its original luster.
+Sometimes, after a few years, a deeper sanding may be necessary in order to give the marble its original lustre.